Fairview City Jail

 The Fairview City Jail is a former jail building located in Handy Park at 120 1st Street in Fairview, Oregon, in the United States.
 It was built in 1915, next to the old Fairview City Hall at 60 Main Street.
-It is a simple, rectangular, concrete building, 10 feet by 20 feet, with 8 foot high walls painted with a grey paint.
-It has a low pitched concrete slab roof with shallow gable ends.
+It is a simple, rectangular, concrete building, 10 feet by 20 feet, with 8 foot high walls painted grey.
+It has a low-pitched concrete slab roof with shallow gable ends.
 It was added to the National Register of Historic Places in 2016.